ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 every 20&ndash;30 seconds is likely sufficient to ensure that throughput advice is not lost.
-To reduce the risk of synchronization across multiple senders, which may cause network elements to miss updates, senders can add a small random delay.
+To reduce the risk of synchronization across multiple senders, which may cause network elements to miss updates, senders can include a small random delay.

 ## Monitoring Flows {#monitoring}